A state-by-state breakdown of US coronavirus cases - Local News 8

 Oklahoma: 1

-The state’s first patient is a male in his 50s who lives in Tulsa County and recently traveled to Italy, Gov. Kevin Stitt said on March 6.
-The patient is in isolation at home, and there is no sign of community spread in Oklahoma, Stitt said.
+A man in his 50s who recently traveled to Italy is in isolation at his Tulsa County home, Gov. Kevin Stitt said on March 6, adding there is no sign of community spread in the state.

 Rhode Island: 3

-A 60-year-old women with mild symptoms is a presumptive case, the state Department of Health said March 6.
+A 60-year-old women with mild symptoms was a presumptive case, the state Department of Health said March 6.

 South Carolina: 2

-One patient is an elderly adult female from Kershaw County who has been hospitalized and is in isolation, the state Department of Health and Environmental Control said March 6.
+One patient is an elderly woman from Kershaw County who has been hospitalized and isolated, the state Department of Health and Environmental Control said March 6.

-A second patient is an adult female from Charleston County who recently traveled to France and Italy.
-The patient did not require hospitalization and is self-isolated at home.
+A second patient is a woman from Charleston County who recently traveled to France and Italy.
+The patient did not require hospitalization and self-isolated at home.

 Tennessee: 1